-Judy Kepher-Gona in this interview shares her experience as ecotourism consultant and tourism business advisor in Kenya, Africa.
+Judy Kepher-Gona in this interview shares her experience as an ecotourism consultant and tourism business advisor in Kenya, Africa.
 Learn about destination sustainability challenges, how to engage business and political leaders, and why destination marketing and branding can both promote and inhibit sustainable tourism.

 Judy, sustainability is now a key topic for most travel businesses and destinations, but it wasn’t always that way.
 Do you remember the first time you heard or thought about “sustainable tourism”?

 The first time I heard about sustainability in tourism was in 1999.
 This was at the first conference on ecotourism held in Africa, Kenya, by The International Ecotourism Society.
 In the same year, I had a chance to read Martha Honey’s book titled, Ecotourism and Sustainable Development.
 Who Owns Paradise?
-That was an eye opener.
+That was an eye-opener.
 From then onwards, I have never stopped thinking about and re-imagining sustainability.

 However, the buzzword at that time was ecotourism, which was associated with community support and rustic tourism developments.
 The emphasis was on tourism leaving no footprints.

-Reflecting on your more than 18 years of experience as sustainable tourism consultant and facilitator in Kenya, how have your views on tourism and sustainability changed over time?
+Reflecting on your more than 18 years of experience as a sustainable tourism consultant and facilitator in Kenya, how have your views on tourism and sustainability changed over time?

 My views on tourism and sustainability have definitely evolved over time.

-I have transcended from seeing tourism as a vehicle purely for revenue generation, to an integrated sustainable development tool, that can be used to promote rights of host communities, secure livelihoods of host communities, protect and advocate for protection of resources, promote peace through exposing cultures and reduce prejudices among different people.
+I have transcended from seeing tourism as a vehicle purely for revenue generation, to an integrated sustainable development tool, that can be used to promote rights of host communities, secure livelihoods of host communities, protect and advocate for the protection of resources, promote peace through exposing cultures and reduce prejudices among different people.

 Today I believe tourism is not only the business of the investor, it also the business of the traveller who consumes what the business is offering, the employees of the business, the host communities around the business and the natural environment.